NatasaMiric/pp3-tic-tac-toe/README.md

 # How to play

-Tic Tac Toe is based on the classic pen and papper game and requeres a good logical thinking.
+Tic Tac Toe is based on the classic pen and papper game that requieres logical thinking.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).

 In this version, the player is represented with the 'X' sign and computer with 'O'.